chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Libwe Road](../assets/sanghaforest/IMG_6323.jpg)

 At 8:45am we ran into a bit of a roadblock, which was dealt with.
-I admit that prior to this incident I was a little skeptical of traveling with a dedicated man to fix roadblocks, but what would we have done without Yaf in this spot?
+I admit that prior to this incident I was a little skeptical of traveling with a dedicated man to fix roadblocks, but that changed pretty immediately here!

 ![Trees down](../assets/sanghaforest/DSC_6028.NEF-2.jpg)

 ![Inspecting the situation](../assets/sanghaforest/IMG_6324.jpg)

+The whole crew immediately sprang into action and cleared the road super-fast with a combination of machetes and Yaf's electric saw.

 ![Yaf at work at the beginning](../assets/sanghaforest/DSC_6034.NEF-2.jpg)